xeolabs/scenejs/README.markdown

 ## Downloads

-You can hotlink to these binaries and they will dynamically [load plugins on demand](plugin-system) from this repository as you need them.
+You can hotlink to these binaries and they will dynamically [load plugins on demand](plugin-system) from this repository as required.

 ### Latest